cloudify-cosmo/cloudify-jboss-plugin/README.md

 1. Import the plugin in blueprint.

-2. Add a node that uses .
+2. Add a node that uses tasks from plugin.

 3. In *inputs* for task deploy or undeploy:
     *   create `jboss` section,